windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 **Even if you setup oauth, login as** admin@windmill.dev **/ changeme to setup the instance and give yourself admin privileges**.

+Windmill itself just require 3 parts:

+- A Postgres database, which contains the entire state of windmill, including the job queue.
+- The windmill container run in server mode (and replicated for HA).
+It serves both the frontend and the API.
+It needs to connect to the database and is what is exposed publicly to serve the frontend.
+It does not need to communicate to the workers directly.
+- The windmill container run in worker mode (and replicated to handle more job throughput).
+It needs to connect to the database and does not communicate to the servers.

+There are 3 optional parts:

+- windmill lsp to provide intellisense on the monaco web editor
+- windmill multiplayer (EE only) to provide real time collaboration
+- A reverse proxy (caddy in our docker compose) to the windmill server, lsp and multiplayer in order to expose a single port to the outside world.

+The docker-compose below use the 6 parts and we recommend doing TLS termination outside of the provided caddy.

 ## Cloud provider-specific guides

 ### AWS, GCP, Azure